samply/blaze/docs/cql-queries.md

 If you like to use the command line, please look into [this section](cql-queries/command-line.md).

+## API Documentation

+If yopu like to use the CQL Evaluation API directly, please read the [CQL API Documentation](cql-queries/api.md).

 ## Install the Quality Reporting UI

 The most accessible way to create and execute CQL queries is to use the Quality Reporting UI.
 The Quality Reporting UI is a desktop application which you can download [here](https://github.com/samply/blaze-quality-reporting-ui).